composablesys/collabs/docs/src/guide/gotchas.md

 All calls to [`runtime.registerCollab`](../api/collabs/classes/IRuntime.html#registerCollab) must happen before any messages are received from other users or any prior state is loaded.
 Typically, you accomplish this by making all of these calls immediately after constructing `runtime`, in the same thread.
 Otherwise, you may receive a message or save data that references a `Collab` you haven't registered yet, which will cause an error.

 Likewise, within a `CObject`, you should make all calls to `addChild` within the constructor.
-(If you need to add children dynamically, you should instead use a built-in collection type to do so, e.g., `CBasicSet`.)
+(If you need to add children dynamically, you should instead use a built-in collection type to do so, e.g., `CSet`.)

 More info: [Initialization](./initialization.html).